Attempted assassination of Arthur Calwell: Sentencing

 Kocan was found guilty of attempted murder and sentenced to life imprisonment.
 The presiding judge Leslie Herron ruled that:

 It is necessary for me to pass such a sentence to deter any other person from even considering an attempt upon the life and safety of our public men...
 You have pleaded guilty to one of the most serious crimes in the criminal calendar and the plain fact must be faced that on June 21 at Mosman Town Hall a bullet fired by you lodged in the lapel of Mr Calwell's coat and portion of it, with shattered glass, stuck in his chin.
 This public figure had a close call — his life I believe hung by a thread.
 Indeed, it seems that only by the intervention of Providence he is still alive...
 All these preparations and your intent was to kill a public figure who was innocent of any offence against you except that you differed from his political views.I regret to say your previous good character must be set aside on this occasion because it must be out weighed.
 I think, by the gravity of the offence.
 I am satisfied your motive was to acquire notoriety or as you thought, the fame perhaps of assassinating a public figure.
 In this you were, I am absolutely satisfied, influenced by the publicity attending the assassination of President Kennedy.
 But community in Australia does not want the introduction of such criminal acts here.
 Public men in Australia must be free to go about their important affairs of State without fear of danger to life or limb.
 I must see that the law protects them to its utmost.

 The sentence was upheld on appeal.

 Kocan was initially jailed at Sydney's Long Bay Gaol before being transferred to Morriset Psychiatric Hospital for the criminally insane, where he began to study literature, philosophy and history, and to write poetry.
 Kocan was released after ten years in August 1976.

 Calwell visited Kocan at Morriset, and wrote a letter to Kocan forgiving him for the act.
+The attempted assassination was the third assassination attempt in Australian political history following Henry James O'Farrell's attempt on the life of Prince Alfred in 1868 and the assassination of NSW Legislative Assembly Member Percival Brookfield in South Australia in 1921, though Thomas Ley, who died while imprisoned at Broadmoor Asylum for murder, was suspected of killing four political opponents in the 1920s.